jdunkerley/jdunkerley/advent-of-code-2020-week-2.md

 Exec: ''   # Set of executed values
 ```

 On each iteration, the instruction at `Ptr` is looked up.
 The `Exec` string is checked to see if it contains the `Ptr` already (the termination condition for the loop).
-If it does then the current row is written to the `R` output and the loop terminates.
+If it does then the current row is written to the `R` output, and the loop terminates.
 Otherwise, `Ptr` is added to the `Exec` string and new values for `Ptr` and `Value` are computed and passed to the loop output.
 The result at each step is also outputted (to the third output) as this is needed for Part 2.
 The answer for part 1 is given in the `R` output.

 For part 2, I chose to use a batch macro to vary one instruction at a time and then run the above iterative macro.
 In this case, the required answer will be when the iterative macro terminates with a `null` result.
 You only need to test changing the `nop` and `jmp` operations - this gave a limited set (94) of cases to try.
-Each case is passed in as control parameters and then the instruction set is altered using a formula tool.
-Ideally, this would terminate on the first successful result but I never got that termination to work within the batch macro.
+Each case is passed in as control parameters, and then the instruction set is altered using a formula tool.
+Ideally, this would terminate on the first successful result, but I never got that termination to work within the batch macro.

 ### Macro Free